top of page

 If you’ve ever looked at a photo and thought, “Wow, that looks magical”—soft light, glowing skin, a dreamy warmth you can almost feel—it was probably taken during golden hour.

-As a photographer, this is hands-down my favorite time of day to shoot.
+As a photographer, this is hands-down my favourite time of day to shoot.
 Golden hour is that little slice of magic just after sunrise and just before sunset when the sun is low on the horizon.
 The light is softer, warmer, and infinitely more flattering than the midday sun.
 And let me tell you—there’s a reason I try to book most of my outdoor sessions during this time.

 Here’s why golden hour light truly is the best: